circumspect/White-Rabbit/docs/source/user-guide/manual-mode.rst

 Clue setup can be done in the same way as in automatic mode, by calling ``!setup_clues``, or you may manually shuffle the clue piles and times.
-To assign clue times, call ``!assign_clues``.
+To assign clue times, call ``!assign_times``.
 To shuffle which clues get pulled at the specific times, call ``!shuffle_clues``.
-As with ``!shuffle_motives``, these commands can be run as many times as you like, and the output will be logged to console.
+As with ``!shuffle_motives``, these commands can be run as many times as you like, and the output will be logged to console, and the bot will not send the assigned times for each character to ``#player-resources`` until you call ``!print_times`` (the choices for the clues are never sent to the chat).

 Gameplay